mudge/pacta/README.md

 }); //=> Promise.of(3)
 ```

-Similar to `map`, apply a given function to a promise of a list but, instead
+Similar to `map`, apply a function `f` to a promise of a list but, instead
 of receiving a single argument, pass each value of the list to the function
 separately.